4alpha/training/assignments.md

  3. List maximum, minimum and average salaries of employees?
  4. List no. of employees in each department.
  5. Which departments gives highest and lowest amount of money to the employees?
+ 6. List the no. of employees having salaries between 40,000 to 60,000?